pacocoursey/6s/README.md

 $ 6s [<files> ...]
 ```

-6s takes an array of JSON configuration files and logs into each of them in parallel.
+6s takes an array of JSON account configuration files and runs each account in parallel.
 Each configuration file should contain a `password` and `token` field:

 ```js
 {